zacuke/caddy-dotnet/README.md

 ## Notes

 - This plugin uses Unix sockets for communication between Caddy and your .NET application.
-The --urls parameter is added to your .NET application to listen to unix socket.
+- The --urls parameter is added to your .NET application to listen to unix socket.
 - The plugin will start your .NET application automatically when Caddy starts.
 - WebSocket support is included.
+- The process currently runs under caddy user.

 For more detailed information about Caddy and its configuration, please refer to the [official Caddy documentation](https://caddyserver.com/docs/).